-3 METHODS
+3 Methods

 When the future motion of the target ships is unknown, we cannot predict their exact positions.
 Instead, our proposed algorithm will estimate the intention of target ships and find possible paths they will take.
-A risk model is developed to assess the level of probability of encountering target ships at a certain position in the future, and the risk-aware A\ algorithm is applied to find a path with low accumulated risk of encounters.
+A risk model is devised to assess the level of probability of encountering target ships at a certain position in the future, and a risk-aware A algorithm is introduced to find a path with a low accumulated risk of encounters.
 In this paper, the phrase "target ship" refers to all other ships, and the phrase "own ship" refers to the ship under our control.

-3.1 Studied area and data

-We choose San Francisco Bay as the area of interest, as shown in Figure 1(a).
-Several ports locate in this area, and over 100 ships are anchored here.
-In busy hours, there are more than 50 ships moving in the Bay, from ocean to port, port to port, port to the ocean, etc. This makes it hard to predict the motion of target ships since we do not know their intentions.
-These ships will not move in straight lines, and they may also change the speed due to the complex environment and encounter situations.
+3.1 Studied Area and Data.
+We choose San Francisco Bay as the area of interest, as shown in Fig. 1(a).
+Several ports locate in this area, and usually, over 100 ships are anchored here.
+In busy hours, more than 50 ships are moving in the Bay, from ocean to port, port to port, port to the ocean, etc. This makes it hard to predict the motion of target ships since we do not know their intentions.
+These ships will not move in straight lines, and they may also change their speed due to the complex environment and encounter situations.

-The nautical chart we use in this research is from the National Oceanic and Atmospheric Administration (NOAA), which provides such maps of the ocean in different formats.
+The nautical chart we use in this research is from the National Oceanic and Atmospheric Administration2 (NOAA), which provides such maps of the ocean in different formats.
 Our work is based on the electronic nautical chart (ENC).
-We selected the longitude from 122.67 W to 122.22 W and latitude from 37.54 N to 38.17 N, extracted the information of the land area from the ENC, and constructed a pixel map, as shown in Figure 1(b).
+We selected the longitude (LON) from 122.67 W to 122.22 W and latitude (LAT) from 37.54 N to 38.17 N, extracted the information of the land area from the ENC, and constructed a pixel map, as shown in Fig. 1(b).
 The white areas represent the land areas, while the black areas are the water areas.
 The length change of a degree of longitude or latitude is neglected due to the scale problem and is estimated at (37.84 N, 122.40 W).
 The ratios are 87.81 km per longitude degree and 111.19 km per latitude degree.
-In this map, each pixel represents a "10m x 10m" square, which finally produces a map size of 7004 \ 3951.
+In this map, each pixel represents a "10 m × 10 m" square, which finally produces a map size of 7004×3951 .